Top 5 Things To Know about the Camunda Rules Engine

 How are Business Rules captured?

 Business folks can write the rules themselves in a format that’s not unlike Excel and invoke that rule at the right time in your process.
-That’s where DMN, or Decision Modeling Notation, comes in.
+That’s where DMN, or Decision Model and Notation, comes in.
 It’s a standard notation that allows non-technical people to write business rules.
 That DMN notation is interpreted by the Camunda engine, which efficiently executes the code, applies the rules, and returns the result.
 Google “Camunda DMN” if you want a tutorial on how to get started with them.

 What is the best way to expose captured Business Rules to your processes?